Arctic Shadows: one of the BEST green paint colours

 6 Questions to Ask Before You Paint Your Cabinets White

-Does Your Exposure REALLY MATTER When Choosing EXTERIOR Paint Colours?
+Does Your Exposure REALLY MATTER When Choosing EXTERIOR Paint Colors?

 Is Arctic Shadows good for cabinets?

-While I wouldn’t say that Arctic Shadows is the most POPULAR green paint colour for kitchen cabinets (depending on your style), it can definitely work.
-Most of my clients are favouring other green paint colours, particularly ones that have some blue in them or are darker and more saturated.
+While I wouldn’t say that Arctic Shadows is the most POPULAR green paint color for kitchen cabinets (depending on your style), it can definitely work.
+Most of my clients are favouring other green paint colors, particularly ones that have some blue in them or are darker and more saturated.

-The Best Paint Colours for Kitchen Island & Bathroom Vanities
+The Best Paint Colors for Kitchen Island & Bathroom Vanities

 Benjamin Moore Caldwell Green – learn about it in THIS BLOG POST

-What paint colours are similar to Arctic Shadows for comparison?
+What paint colors are similar to Arctic Shadows for comparison?

-Comparison is KEY when choosing paint colours, even if you think you’ve settled on the one you love.
-And because I’m working my way through creating colour reviews, I don’t have reviews on ALL colours yet (but I do have most of the popular neutrals!).
+Comparison is KEY when choosing paint colors, even if you think you’ve settled on the one you love.
+And because I’m working my way through creating color reviews, I don’t have reviews on ALL colors yet (but I do have most of the popular neutrals!).

 - Benjamin Moore Antique Pewter is a stunner, coming in with a slightly lower LRV (you’ll find it HERE)